Workflow / Business Process Management

 A workflow is a model of a process in your application.
 Workflow Management provides configuration of multiple workflows on Assets, Documents, Data, and Enrichment to support maintenance of content, life cycles and various other processes.

-Pimcore Workflow Management provides configuration of multiple workflows on Pimcore elements (Assets / DAM, Documents / CMS, Data Object / PIM) to support data maintenance processes, element life cycles and various other processes.
-It is based on the Symfony workflow component and extends it with a few Pimcore specific features.
+Pimcore Workflow Management provides configuration for multiple workflows on Pimcore elements (Assets / DAM, Documents / CMS, Data Object / PIM) to support the data maintenance processes, element life cycles and various other processes.
+It is based on the Symfony workflow component extended with a few Pimcore specific features.
 A workflow is a model of a process in your application.
 It may be the process of how a blog post goes from draft, review and publish.
 Another example is when a user submits a series of different forms to complete a task.
 Such processes are best kept away from your models and should be defined in configuration.
-A definition of a workflow consist of places and actions to get from one place to another.
+The definition of a workflow consists of places and actions to get from one place to another.

 - Workflow: A workflow is a model of a process an element in Pimcore goes through.
 It consists of places, transitions, a marking store, global actions and a couple of additional configuration options.
 Each element can be in multiple workflows simultaneously.

-- Workflow Type ‘Workflow: Workflow type workflow describes the default type of workflows and allows to model a workflow net which is a subclass of a petri net.
-It models a process of an element and allows multiple places simultaneously for this element.
+- Workflow Type ‘Workflow: Workflow type workflow describes the default type of workflows and allows for modeling a workflow net which is a subclass of a petri net.
+It models the process of an element and allows that element to be in multiple places simultaneously.

 - Workflow Type ‘State Machine’: A state machine is a subset of a workflow and its purpose is to hold a state of your model.
 The most important restriction is that a state machine cannot be in more than one place simultaneously.